 Meanwhile, on Heavens Gate, where magic and science have forged an uneasy alliance, research analyst Merindah is desperate to save her dying planet.
 What she lacks in magical ability, she more than makes up for in ambition, which comes in handy as she navigates family politics and feral deities.
 But when an impatient and not-so-extinct dragon begins to help her solve the puzzle of the Yarran journal, she realises her magic might not be as weak as she’d thought.

 Finally, on Reverie, where magic rules unfettered, a young orphan becomes burdened with tainted magical gifts.
 Dee is alone, trapped in a waking nightmare.
 When she finally surrenders to the voices in her head, her out-of-control magic unleashes her vengeful dragon and propels her onto a path that could unravel the fabric of time and space.

 Three women, three worlds – and their time is running out.
 Unless Ali, Merindah and Dee can reunite and unlock the secret of the Timegates in a single year, all is lost.
 They must each make unimaginable sacrifices to become the Key, the Gatekeeper, and the Fire who will save the Cosmos – or ignite Armageddon.

 First though… they need to teach their soulmate dragons who's in charge!

 So what happens next?

-I'll tell you a little more about them when I get some website time.
-If you can't wait that long, sign up for my Book Friends updates in the footer and you'll hear about it first.
+You're more likely to get updates via my infrequent newsletter than the website, so, if you can't wait, sign up for my Book Friends updates in the footer and you'll hear about it first.

 Thanks for reading.